 In each round of Corinth, a handful of dice are rolled and players take turns selecting groups of dice to deliver goods to shops, purchase herds of goats or visit the market, recording their progress on their notepads.
 In this game, you will need to pay close attention to what your opponents are doing and choose between taking the best option for you or making sure your opponents don’t get theirs.
 A newer title but an easy addition to the list of best roll-n-write games.

-SEE ALSO: Buy Corinth
+SEE ALSO: Buy Corinth on Amazon

 #03 | That’s So Clever (aka Ganz Schön Clever)